manutd00/Project-1/README.md

 Only The Elk machine can accept connections from the internet.

 ### Elk Configuration
+Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because it alows you to effeciently use your apps.
+Ansible will get your systems running when you write a playbook.

+The playbook implements the following tasks:
+- h
+- k
+- h

 ### Beats in Use
+This ELK server is configured to monitor the following machines:
+- Web 1
+- Web 2

+I have installed the following beats on these machines:
+- ELK Server
+- Web 1
+- Web 2

+These beats allowed me to collect the following information from each machine:
+-

 ### Using the Playbook
+In order to use the playbook, you will need to have an Ansible control node already configured.
+Assuming you have such a node provisioned:

+SSH into the control node and follow the steps below:
+- copy the